L3P3/lui-ssr/README.md

 ## Caveats

-- This module is quite simple and might not work with hacky lui applications.
-If you find a bug, please open an issue or a pull request anyway.
+- This module is quite simple and might not work with really hacky lui applications. ([minicraft](https://l3p3.de/minicraft) works, see its page source) If you find a bug, please open an issue or a pull request anyway.

 - Only applications having a seperate lui script tag are supported.
 When your app has lui compiled in, you need to import from `lui/link` in it instead of `lui`.
 You can set up an alias for that.
 Should work. 🤞